BY Alexa Salvato

 Making your own custom caftan is a breeze.
 Get a breathable, cotton fabric that’s 60" wide, and measure from your shoulder down to your desired caftan length; double this measurement, adding 1/2" for the hem.
 Cut the fabric to the desired length, then fold in half so right sides are touching, pin the edges together, and iron down the fold.
 Read More

 Crafting gets a bad rep. Relegated to senior citizen homes and children's day camps, admitting a penchant for crafting in your twenties elicits confusion and discomfort from your peers.
 Sample reaction: "But, like, why would you make something when you could buy it at Target?!"

 Here at BUST, though, we think half the fun (or sometimes all of the fun!) in acquiring something new comes from doing it yourself.
-Thanks to the hundreds of awesome DIY blogs these ...
+Thanks to the hundreds of awesome DIY blogs these days, new ideas are constantly at our fingertips.
 Read More